 The annoying part of rolling turned out to be a secret benefit.
 Over time, I became acutely aware of how much time and energy I was putting into an activity that really was of no benefit, besides pleasure, and caused my life to be shorter with possible health risks as I continue to age.
-Essentially I became aware of how much time I was spending towards an activity that was actively killing me.
+Essentially I became aware of how much time I was spending on an activity that was actively killing me.
 I was ready for the next stage.

 My brother’s wife told me about this magical healing plant.
 I think it took me a year or two before I incorporated it into my quitting regimen, but when I was ready the tool was already there and available.
 This plant actually helps heal respiratory illness and other forms of inflammation.
-Of course the healthiest way to consume mullein is probably not by smoking it, but at this stage I needed a non-addictive alternative to tobacco that would quench my hand to mouth addiction so I could slowly ween off of the daily habit of smoking.
+Of course, the healthiest way to consume mullein is probably not by smoking it, but at this stage, I needed a non-addictive alternative to tobacco that would quench my hand-to-mouth addiction so I could slowly ween off of the daily habit of smoking.

 These days I rarely go out drinking anymore, but when I do, and I’m hanging out in bars where my friends or other people around me are smoking, I’ll bring a few rolled mullein smokes as a treat.
 Sometimes I use them and other times I don’t, but I don’t feel any anxiety or deprivation being around smokers.
-The smell doesn’t bother me, I don’t feel particularly enticed, it really doesn’t faze me at all.
+The smell doesn’t bother me, I don’t feel particularly enticed, it really doesn’t phase me at all.

 Although the physical process of weening off chemicals is highly important, it’s the emotional work that I think is most important.
-Otherwise you may just switch one addiction for another.
+Otherwise, you may just switch one addiction for another.
 How many people have you heard of that give up cigarettes and gain 50 pounds, because eating replaces smoking?
-When you heal the wounds, you naturally want to do healthy, life affirming activities.
+When you heal the wounds, you naturally want to do healthy, life-affirming activities.
 This requires going through some discomfort though.

 In a society where people will do anything to avoid feeling pain, this is a heroic undertaking.
 But once you understand how to move through pain, you will find that pain isn’t so scary.
 It’s the avoidance of it that causes most of the suffering in the world.
 Pain is meant to be felt, to teach a lesson, and to be moved on from in a more empowered state.
 There’s no need to wallow in it or be consumed by it.
 Simply acknowledge and validate it and it loses its power of inducing fear.